Valks-Games/io-game/README.md

 2. Download and install [Node.js](https://nodejs.org/en/).
 (Recommended version)
 3. Run `install-dependencies.bat`.
 4. Start server with `start-server.bat`.
+5. Port forward a port like '7777'.
+(TCP)
-5. Create a client by opening up `https://localhost:7777/` in your browser.
+6. Create a client by opening up `https://localhost:7777/` in your browser.

+If you're using a port other then '7777', make sure that you change the env PORT in the `start-server.bat`.

 The server will automatically restart whenever code has been changed.
 If you ever need to restart the server manually you can do so with the `rs` command.
 If you do not want the server to auto restart you can edit the `start-server.bat` to say `node server.js` instead of `nodemon server.js`.